Orion-AI-Lab/FLOGA/README.md

 ![BAM-CD architecture](assets/bam-cd.png)

 This repo also contains the code for the proposed BAM-CD model for burnt area mapping with bitemporal Sentinel-2 imagery.
 The model can be found inside the folder `models/bam_cd/`.
+The implementation is heavily based on [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch).

 #### Pretrained model